tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 8 Intermediate Swift Programming/step by step.md

 <h5 style="color: FireBrick">Step 1: Setup the skeleton Project</h5>

-If you want a large font size for your label, but you want it to also be able to render on a samller screen size.
+If you want a large font size for your label, but you want to be able to render on a smaller screen size.

 There are a few options: